G.O.A.T. Happy Hour

 But it’s not just about having fun.
 Spending time with animals has been shown to have a positive impact on mental health, reducing stress and anxiety and boosting feelings of happiness and well-being.
 So not only will you have a great time, but you’ll also come away feeling refreshed and rejuvenated.

-In short, Goat Happy Hour is the perfect way to spend an afternoon.
+In short, Happy G.O.A.T.
+Hours is the perfect way to spend an afternoon.
 You’ll laugh, you’ll play, you’ll connect with nature and these wonderful animals.
 It’s an experience that everyone should have at least once in their lives.

-Just to clarify: This is an all day event.
+Just to clarify: This is a multi-hour, come-and-go event.
 You may show up anytime between the start time and 30 minutes before closing without reservations.
 See calendar.
 If there are no reservations, the place is empty and it’s one hour before the published closing time, the bartender might bolt.
 Reservations guarantee she will wait for you.
-Closed most Sundays.

 Now that’s something truly special, my friends.
 Let me tell you, it’s yoga with a twist, a little bit of animal magic thrown into the mix.
 It’s like downward dog meets downward goat!